 Natural all-purpose cleaner costs anywhere from $3 to $15.
 Price depends on quantity, quality of ingredients, and the strength of the cleaner.
 Natural cleaners tend to run a few dollars higher than conventional cleaners, but for many, the peace of mind that comes with using these products is priceless.

-Expensive: It’s rare to spend above $15 on a natural cleaner.
-If you do, chances are it’s because you’re buying in bulk (think 48 ounces or more) or from an exclusive manufacturer who sells limited quantities.
+It’s rare to spend over $15 on a natural cleaner.
+If you do, chances are it’s because the product comes in bulk (think 48 ounces or more) or from an exclusive manufacturer who sells limited quantities.

 A. Natural products can work just as well as conventional ones.
 Contrary to what some may believe, you don’t need lab-made chemicals to disinfect.
 For example, a natural substance like white vinegar is a natural germ killer.